Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Introduction

 \section{Introduction}

-We are concerned with the Ostrowski transformation defined on $[0,1]^2$ by
+We are concerned with the Ostrowski transformation defined on $[0,1)^2$ by

 where $\{ . \}$ stands for the fractional part.
-This is a simple skew-product extension of the Gauss map defined on $[0,1]$ by $ x \mapsto \{1/x\}$, which is known to describe dynamically regular continued fraction expansions.
+This is a simple skew-product extension of the Gauss map defined on $[0,1)$ by $ x \mapsto \{1/x\}$, which is known to describe dynamically regular continued fraction expansions.
 The Ostrowski map, introduced in \cite{Ito:86}, allows the ergodic description of the behaviour of the digits in the associated numeration system (see Proposition \ref{ost} below).

 Various interesting arithmetic, combinatorial or dynamical aspects of the Ostrowski map (and numeration) have been investigated in a wide range of applications from Diophantine approximation to symbolic dynamics.
 Indeed, classical discrepancy results about Kronecker sequences rely on the use of Ostrowski's numeration.
-It is also well-known that the Ostrowski map provides the inhomogeneous best approximations of $y$ in base $x$, as stressed for instance in Ito--Nakada \cite{ItoNakada}, Berth\'e--Imbert \cite{BertheImbert} or Beresnevich--Haynes--Velani \cite{BHV:20}.
-In particular, the latter provides the estimates for sums of reciprocal of fractional parts and fruitful approach towards multiplicative Diophantine approximation.
-There is also a deep connection with Sturmian sequences such as introduced by Morse--Heldund \cite{MH}, which arise in symbolic dynamics from two-letter codings of orbits under irrational rotations on the unit circle; see e.g., the survey \cite{Ber:01} and the references therein.
-We further refer to Bromberg--Ulcigrai \cite{BroUl:18} for the use of Ostrowski's map as a renormalisation tool for temporal limit theorems on deterministic random walks and Arnoux--Fisher \cite{ArnFis:01} in connection with the geometry of scenery flows of the torus.
+It is also well-known that the Ostrowski map provides the inhomogeneous best approximations of $y$ in base $x$, as stressed for instance in Ito--Nakada \cite{ItoNakada}, Berth\'e--Imbert \cite{BertheImbert} or Beresnevich--Haynes--Velani \cite{BHV:20}, with the latter providing estimates for sums of reciprocal of fractional parts motivated by applications in multiplicative Diophantine approximation.
+There is also a deep connection with Sturmian sequences, such as introduced by Morse--Heldund \cite{MH}, which arise in symbolic dynamics from two-letter codings of orbits under irrational rotations on the unit circle; see e.g., the survey \cite{Ber:01} and the references therein.
+We further refer to Bromberg--Ulcigrai \cite{BroUl:18} for the use of Ostrowski's map as a renormalisation tool for temporal limit theorems on deterministic random walks and to Arnoux--Fisher \cite{ArnFis:01} in connection with the geometry of scenery flows of the torus.
 Lastly, Hara--Ito \cite{HaraIto} showed that the Ostrowski numeration yields a characterisation of real quadratic number fields through periodic expansions.